sjbennett123/polarlarp/content/current_writeups/slain_cheesemaker/_index.md

 treasure: 1 Tail per rat
 outcomes:
- - The PCs are introduced to the symbol of the Tarrasch
+ - The PCs are introduced to the symbol of the Tarrasch.
- - PCs fight Bloody Rats
- - The PCs either help Hannah Jodivah carry her husband's body or not
+ - The PCs help Hannah Jodivah carry her husband's body or not.
+The husband does not resurrect.
 hook: A woman runs into the tavern and seeks help to heal her husband
 scenes:
   -